 - Ashkenazi Jews have a higher rate of BRCA mutations than the general American population.
 It is thought that around one in 40 individuals of Ashkenazi Jewish descent carry a BRCA1 or BRCA2 mutation.
 By contrast, studies have suggested that BRCA mutations occur in the range of one in 400 to one in 800 within the general non-Ashkenazi Jewish population.

-- For those with cancer, mutations to BRCA can inform and improve treatment Preliminary evidence suggests that cancer cells with BRCA mutations may respond particularly well to a certain type of chemotherapy as well as a targeted therapy called PARP inhibition.
+- For those with cancer, mutations to BRCA can inform and improve treatment.
+Evidence suggests that cancer cells with BRCA mutations may respond particularly well to a certain type of chemotherapy as well as a targeted therapy called PARP inhibition.
+A phase III clinical trial recently showed promising results using a PARP inhibitor in a specific group of patients with pancreatic cancer and BRCA mutations.

 “Knowledge of a germline (inherited) BRCA1 or BRCA2 mutation can affect an entire family, not just an individual,” said Alison Klein, MHS, PhD, professor of oncology, pathology and epidemiology at Johns Hopkins University, and member of PanCAN’s Scientific and Medical Advisory Board.
 “It’s important to consult with a genetic counselor to determine who should be tested and to understand how to interpret results.”